annacprice/ena-fastq-fetch/README.md

 # ena-fastq-fetch
 enaFastqFetch can be used to query the ENA for different types of data and bulk download the associated fastq files.

 CAUTION: Please be aware you may be downloading very large datasets.
-Before downloading the program will print to the terminal the total size of the files to be downloaded.
+Before downloading the fastqs, the program will print to the terminal the total size of the files to be downloaded.

 ## **Requirements**